automixer/gobi/examples/README.md

 - Destination Port

-- Sampling rate (if statistical sampling is enabled)
+- Sampling ratio (if statistical sampling is enabled)

 The default ipv4/ipv6 template from Juniper Mx/Srx devices works out of the box.
 For Cisco devices with FNF exporter, each field must be manually configured.